Pinus contorta var. latifolia

 Native to (or naturalized in) Oregon:

-- Conifer, evergreen tree, 110 ft (30 m), columnar, especially when in tight stands.
+- Conifer, evergreen tree, 110 ft (30 m), columnar, especially when in tight stands, and since branches are non-pruning, such stands are difficult to transverse.
 Bark reddish-brown.
 Two needles per bundle (fascicle), green to yellow green, 4-6 cm long, commonly twisted, persists 4-8 years, sheath persistent.
 Cones 2-5 cm long, egg-shaped, oblique, armed with deciduous prickles, stalkless, or nearly so, frequently point "backwards" toward the base of the branch.

-- Hardy to USDA Zone 3 (Much more hardy than coastal form) One of the most widely distributed pines in the western hemisphere, extending from Alaska south to Mexico and east through the Rocky Mountains to South Dakota.
+- Hardy to USDA Zone 3 (Much more hardy than coastal form) Rocky Mountain lodgepole pine is distributed from interior Alaska and the Northwest Territories east to Saskatchewan and the Black Hills of South Dakota, and south to Colorado, central Utah, and eastern Oregon.
 Another form, P. c. var. contorta (Shore Pine), has a rounded shape and does not grow as tall, to about 50 ft (15 m), it is found along the Pacific coast, from Alaska to northern California.
-A third form, P. c. var. murrayana (Sierra Lodgepole Pine) is also recognized by some authorities.
+In addition to P. c. var. latifolia, there two other Lodgepole Pine varieties recognized; P. c. var. murrayana (Sierra Lodgepole Pine) and P. c. var. bolanderi (Mendocino White Plains lodgepole pine).
+Taken together, Pinus contorta is one of the most widely distributed pines in the western hemisphere, extending from Alaska south to Mexico and east through the Rocky Mountains to South Dakota.

 - A semi-dwarf cultivar, 'Chief Joseph', has foliage that is yellow-gold in winter and medium green in summer.